vj1024/sshx/README.md

 # sshx

-ssh is a convenient ssh tool, auto send passwords or execute commands like expect, effectively keep connections alive by simulating inputs, quickly log in by aliases.
+sshx is a convenient ssh tool, auto send passwords or execute commands like expect, effectively keep connections alive by simulating inputs, quickly log in by aliases.

 ## Installation